julian-8897/Conv-VAE-PyTorch/README.md

 A PyTorch implementation of the standard Variational Autoencoder (VAE).
 The amortized inference model (encoder) is parameterized by a convolutional network, while the generative model (decoder) is parameterized by a transposed convolutional network.
 The choice of the approximate posterior is the usual multivariate Gaussian distribution with diagonal covariance.

 This implementation supports model training on the [CelebA dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
+This project serves as a proof of concept, hence the original images (178 x 218) are scaled and cropped to (64 x 64) images in order to speed up the training process.
 For ease of access, the zip file which contains the dataset can be downloaded from: https://s3-us-west-1.amazonaws.com/udacity-dlnfd/datasets/celeba.zip.

 The VAE model was evaluated on several downstream tasks, such as image reconstruction and image generation.
 Some sample results can be found in the [Results](https://github.com/julian-8897/Vanilla-VAE-PyTorch/blob/master/README.md#--Results) section.